cpjfb/MCN2017/README.md

-# #OpenAccess, now what? -- half-day data hackathon proposal for #MCN2017
+# #OpenAccess, now what? -- half-day data hackathon at #MCN2017

 > This year MCN will focus on how museums can use technology to innovate and emphasize transparency, individual action, and institutional bravery. (from the MCN2017 call for proposals)